Vintage Rescue: How Do You Watch VHS/Analog Videos?

 2. Convert Analog Video to Digital Video

-Here we recommend you VideoProc - the versatile digital video converter to convert the DVD file into any other popular digital format, such as MP4.
+Here we recommend you VideoProc - the most versatile and fastest video converter to convert the DVD file into any other popular digital format, such as MP4.

 VideoProc is the most easy-to-use yet powerful-at-edit video processing software.
 With it's intuitive user interface, you will know how to use it after you launch it.
 As it is so easy to use that it's hard to explain.
 It is light-weight, security verified handy yet versatile media converter, and runs perfectly both on Windows 10/8/7 based operating systems and macOS 10.15 and its previous versions.